inaturalist/SeekReactNative/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Is this an AR camera feature?**
+If so, please head to [react-native-inat-camera](https://github.com/inaturalist/react-native-inat-camera) library and fill out a feature request there.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]